The Box (band): Biography

+Hiatus and revival

-Pisapia released a solo album, John of Mark, in 1995.
-This was later reissued as a Box album in 2015.
+Pisapia released a solo album, John of Mark, in 1995, which was later reissued as a Box album in 2015.
+He subsequently supported himself principally as a writer of television advertising jingles.

-Pisapia revived The Box with a new lineup in 2004, issuing two new Box tracks (recorded in 1996 and 2002) on a new hits compilation, Always in Touch With You.
+Pisapia revived The Box with a new lineup in 2002, issuing two new Box tracks (recorded in 1996 and 2002) on a new hits compilation, Always in Touch With You.
 This version of The Box was essentially Pisapia backed by session musicians, but the line-up soon coalesced into steady group that had a decidedly more prog-rock orientation than the original incarnation of the band.

 In 2005, the band released Black Dog There, its first new album in 15 years.
+The album, a concept album about a young man from the Canadian Prairies who becomes an astronaut but gets caught between parallel universes when his spaceship explodes, was inspired by Pisapia's love of progressive rock bands such as Genesis, Pink Floyd and Gentle Giant.

 This was followed up by the 2009 album D'Après le horla de Maupassant (or simply Le Horla for short), the first Box album sung entirely in French.

 By the 2010s, the music industry had changed so much that Pisapia felt no need to create entire albums.
 "Back in the 80s, it was very simple...
 Today, even the most experienced executive in a record company doesn’t know where to start."
 Pisapia had begun painting, but still had his own recording studio for when he got "the urge" to make music.
 The Box released several singles (in both English and French) and a four song EP, Take Me Home during this decade.

+In 2024, the band performed at Quebec City's Festival d'été de Québec.